EVORA-project/evora-ontology/models/docs/biologicalSourceType.md

 ## Comments

 * It makes sense that only recombinant biological materials can have a mixed material origin!
+Mixed origin (natural + synthetic) is represented by EVORAO:recombinantMaterial = true and EVORAO:biologicalSourceType = true, together with both EVORAO:NaturalPartOrigin and EVORAO:SyntheticPartOrigin instances linked via EVORAO:biologicalPartOrigin

 ## Identifier and Mapping Information